Quantum molecules

 What you get out

 You will work on a state-of-the-art ion trapping experiment.
-We will provide excellent training in optical systems, vacuum systems, ion trapping methods, and ionization techniques.
-You will be completely embedded in a vibrant team, performing cutting edge research. lab
+We will provide excellent training in cryogenic systems, vacuum systems, ion trapping methods, and electronics.
+You will be completely embedded in a vibrant team, performing cutting edge research.

 Scientific project

 Dynamical transport effects in molecules are usually investigated using ultrafast laser pulses at the femtosecond timescale.
 We plan to investigate ultrafast effects in the vibrational degrees of freedom of single molecular ions using quantum logic techniques.
-Infrared laser light is required to manipulate the vibrational states of the molecule.
+An existing femtosecond light source can be used to manipulate the vibrational states of the molecule.

 Planned work